cicitimiti/cicitimiti/README.md

 👯‍♀️ I'm looking to collaborate on any projects that will help me grow

-🤔 I'm looking for help with new projects to work on to imorove my skills
+🤔 I'm looking for help with new projects to work on to improve my skills

 💬 Ask me about anything